 TSF has unique fields that others don’t have

 The SEO Framework also brings various unique fields; they aren’t available in –or act differently from– other SEO plugins.
-Therefore, these settings can’t be transferred:
+Therefore, you can’t transfer the following settings:

 - The article type selection brought with our Articles extension;

 - The multiple focus keywords brought with our Focus extension;

 - Archive exclusion options; which can remove page entries from on-site search results and archives.

 How to transfer SEO settings from another SEO plugin